 - You may not re-enter the BWCAW on a different date using the same permit.

 - Permit stubs become invalid when the group leader exits the wilderness.

 - Nine (9) people and four (4) watercraft are the maximum allowed together in the wilderness.

 - You may not exceed the limit at any time or anywhere (on water, portages, campsites) in the BWCAW.

-- Smaller groups increase your wilderness experience and decrease the impacts.
+- Smaller groups increase the wilderness experience and decrease negative impacts.

 Toilet Facilities & Water Quality

 - Latrines are not garbage cans and should be used for the intended purpose only.
 Personal waste items such as cigarette butts, cotton swabs, feminine products, diapers and plastic should always be packed out and should never go into the latrines.

 - If you're not near a latrine, dig a small hole 6 to 8 inches deep at least 150- 200 feet or more back from the water's edge.
 When finished, fill hole and cover with needles and leaves.